10 Reasons Getting An Apartment In Japan Is Difficult For Foreigners

 Receiving an apartment in Japan as a foreigner can be very difficult if you do not have the proper guidance or know how.
 There are many things that you should know before you start to hunt for your new apartment.
 Here are to top 10 reasons why it's difficult for foreigners to receive apartments in Japan.

 The number one reason why it is difficult for foreigners to rent in Japan.
 Is that owners or management companies do not allow foreigners into their properties.
 Some realtors will tell you that only 10-20% of apartments in Japan will allow foreigners.
-Of course this percentage goes up with higher populated areas.
-For example in central Tokyo about more than half of apartments will allow foreigners.
-We have also found that owners that are more elderly are more hesitant of accepting foreigners as well.
+However this percentage is just a guess with the population and language levels both also being a factor.
+For example if you are looking in central Tokyo and can read, wright and speak Japanese well the percentage goes up.

 More than half of the apartments in Japan require a guarantor which is a cosigner.
 A guarantor in Japan must be a Japanese citizen and is willing to take responsibility for the rent to be paid.
 Most Japanese will rely on their parents to be their guarantor.
 This can be very difficult for a foreigner however to find somebody willing to take this huge responsibility for them.
 Learn more by visiting our article on guarantors.

 Language can also be an issue.
 If an owner or management company feels language will be an issue they will be more hesitant to accept your application.
 However most apartments that allows foreigners will let your emergency contact help you through this issue.